Newton Aycliffe Lease Extension - Free Consultation

 Halifax Minimum 70 years from the date of the mortgage.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Leeds Building Society 85 years remaining from the start of the mortgage.

 Virgin 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion.

-Newton Aycliffe Lease Extension Example Cases:
+Newton Aycliffe Lease Extension Case Summaries:

-Tommy, Newton Aycliffe, County Durham
+Lucas, Newton Aycliffe, County Durham,

 Newton Aycliffe case: